melbourne-lab/evo_rescue_ndd_erosion/notes/random_notes_thoughts.md

 Was thinking about this earlier today.
 If we are trying to simulate all four of our experimental treatments, how can we simulate a population which is not evolving?
 The key here is that we want *only* demographic stochasticity, i.e., population size.
 My sense is that if we specify the initial allele frequencies (default is p = 0.5 for each locus) that for each generation, we should just randomly reassign the allele frequencies to match with the initial allele frequencies.

+#### Environmentally-induced phenotypic variance

+(June 24)

+A question.
+Thinking about how to incorporate bottlenecks into simulated populations.
+Perhaps this question has a trivial answer, or thinking about it here will inspire me.
+If we incorporate a poulation from an old environment into a new environment, does the phenotype from the old environment necessarily cary over?
+Or will there be a new trait value, determined in part with noise from the new environment?